PrimeTimeTran/next-blog/data/blog/gcp/cloud-scheduler.md

 date: '2024-09-17'
 title: 'Getting Started with Google Cloud Scheduler'
 summary: 'Learn what Google Cloud Scheduler is, its benefits, and how to set up a scheduled job in Google Cloud.'
-tags: ['system design', 'gcp', 'cloud scheduler', 'cron jobs', 'automation', 'system design']
+tags: ['system design', 'gcp', 'cloud scheduler', 'cron jobs', 'ci/cd', 'automation', 'devops']
 ---

 # Introduction